Pope Miltiades: Background

 The year of Miltiades' birth is unknown.
 Still, it is known that he was of North African descent and, according to the Liber Pontificalis, compiled from the 5th century onwards, a Roman citizen.
+He was born in the present day North Africa, the Roman province of Africa.
 Miltiades and his successor, Sylvester I, were part of the clergy of Pope Marcellinus.
 It has been suggested that he was party to the alleged apostasy of Pope Marcellinus, which was repudiated by Augustine of Hippo.
 This view originated from letters, dated to between 400 and 410, written by Donatist Bishop Petilianus of Constantine, who claimed that Marcellinus, along with Miltiades and Sylvester, surrendered sacred texts and offered incense to Roman deities.

 Pontificate

 In April 311, the Edict of Toleration was issued in Serdica (modern-day Sofia, Bulgaria) by the Roman emperor Galerius, officially ending the Diocletianic Persecution of Christianity in the Eastern part of the Empire.

 The election of Miltiades to the papacy on 2 July 311, according to the Liberian Catalogue, marked the end of a sede vacante, the vacancy of the papacy, following the death of Pope Eusebius on 17 August 310 or 309 according to Liber Pontificalis not long after his exile to Sicily by the Emperor Maxentius.
 After his election, Church property that was confiscated during the Diocletianic Persecution was restored by Maxentius.
 This order, however, probably did not extend to all of the parts of Maxentius' jurisdiction.

 The Liber Pontificalis, attributed the introduction of several later customs to Miltiades, such as not fasting on Thursdays or Sundays.
 However, subsequent scholarship now believes the customs likely pre-dated Miltiades.
-Miltades prescribed the distribution of portions of the bread consecrated by the pope at all of the churches around Rome, the fermentum, as a sign of unity.
+Miltiades prescribed the distribution of portions of the bread consecrated by the pope at all of the churches around Rome, the fermentum, as a sign of unity.

 In October 312, Constantine defeated Maxentius at the Battle of the Milvian Bridge to become emperor.
 He later presented the pope with the palace of Empress Fausta, where the Lateran Palace, the papal residence and seat of central Church administration, would be built.

 Being the first pope under Constantine, his pontificate coincided with Constantine's peace to the Church.
 In February 313, Constantine and Licinius, emperor of the eastern part of the Roman Empire, agreed to extend tolerance of Christianity to Licinius' territory, proclaimed by the Edict of Milan.
-Consequently, Christians not only attained the freedom of worship but also restored all places of Christian worship and returned all confiscated property.
+Consequently, Christians not only attained the freedom of worship but also restored all places of Christian worship and were returned all confiscated property.